ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Implementing an adapter ma require little work or a great deal of work depending on the size and complexity of the target interface.
 * Two forms of the Adapter Pattern; object and class adapters.
 Class adapters require multiple inheritance.
 * An adapter wraps an object to change its interface.

+### Real world example
+> Consider that you have some pictures in your memory card and you need to transfer them to your computer.
+In order to transfer them you need some kind of adapter that is compatible with your computer ports so that you can attach memory card to your computer.
+In this case card reader is an adapter.
+> Another example would be the famous power adapter; a three legged plug can't be connected to a two pronged outlet, it needs to use a power adapter that makes it compatible with the two pronged outlet.
+> Yet another example would be a translator translating words spoken by one person to another

+### In plain words
+> Adapter pattern lets you wrap an otherwise incompatible object in an adapter to make it compatible with another class.

+### Wikipedia says
+> In software engineering, the adapter pattern is a software design pattern that allows the interface of an existing class to be used as another interface.
+It is often used to make existing classes work with others without modifying their source code.

 ### Adapter - definition (Wrapper)
 > Converts the interface of a class into another interface the client expects.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.